SIGAME v3: Gas Fragmentation in Post-processing of Cosmological Simulations for More Accurate Infrared Line Emission Modeling: Conclusions

-\begin{itemize} \item The standard method in the literature of adopting the density PDF of Mach 10 isothermal turbulence for fragmenting gas on sub-grid scales results in FIR fine-structure line emission that agrees well with observations for lines originating mainly in the ionized ISM, but drastically underestimates lines from the neutral and molecular regions.
-For example, the CO(1-0), (2-1) and (3-2) rotational lines fall below the observed line-SFR relation by median deviations of $3.1$, $4.1$ and $4.1$\,dex, respectively. \item The novel method presented here of using a high resolution simulation and a new analytic PDF approach for the gas fragmentation results in emission lines that match observations well regardless of their origin in the ISM, with the noticeable exception of \niiA, \niiB and \oi that are overestimated by on average $1.6$, $1.2$, and $1.2$\,dex, respectively, compared to the observed line-SFR relation. \item We find that the resulting line emission of \oi in particular is highly dependent on the user-defined attenuation function, without which the overestimation of the \oi luminosities is about 1\,dex higher still.
-This underlines the need for a more careful treatment of the radiation on sub-grid scales ($<200$\,pc), where denser regions should produce additional attenuation of the interstellar radiation field than what is included in this framework by default. \end{itemize}
+\begin{itemize} \item The novel method presented here of using a high-resolution simulation and a new analytic PDF approach for the gas fragmentation results in emission lines that are in good agreement (i.e. the quartile values overlap with the $2\sigma$ spread around the observed line--SFR relation) for all but the \oi and CO(3-2) lines that are overestimated by on average $1.3$, $1.0$\,dex, respectively. \item We find that the resulting line emission of \oi in particular is highly dependent on the user-defined attenuation function, without which the overestimation of the \oi luminosities is about 0.5\,dex higher still.
+This underlines the need for a more careful treatment of the radiation on sub-grid scales ($<200$\,pc), where denser regions should produce additional attenuation of the interstellar radiation field than what is included in this framework by default. \item We find a good agreement with observations of nearby galaxies and other models in terms of \cii--SFR relation, although our default model cannot reproduce the non-detections of \cii. \item Comparing line luminosities of galaxies in the \simba-100 and \simba-25 samples, we find that the latter returns higher luminosities by up to $\sim0.5$--$1.5$\,dex, in particular at high SFR and SFR-weighted $Z$. \item Comparing with the previous version of \sigame (v2), we find that this method significantly underestimates the \nii and \oiii lines with median deviations larger than 1\,dex, most likely due to a simplified ISM structure. \item The standard method in the literature of adopting the density PDF of Mach 10 isothermal turbulence for fragmenting gas on sub-grid scales results in FIR fine-structure line emission that agrees well with observations for lines originating mainly in the ionized ISM, but drastically underestimates lines from the neutral and molecular regions.
+For example, the CO(1-0), (2-1) and (3-2) rotational lines fall below the observed line-SFR relation by median deviations of $3.4$, $3.9$ and $3.5$\,dex, respectively.